Metaverse Dualchain Network Architecture Hits Market Cap of $120,824.35 (DNA)

 About Metaverse Dualchain Network Architecture

 Metaverse Dualchain Network Architecture launched on September 9th, 2019.
 Metaverse Dualchain Network Architecture’s total supply is 100,000,000,000 coins and its circulating supply is 20,143,656,744 coins.
 The official website for Metaverse Dualchain Network Architecture is mvsdna.com.
-Metaverse Dualchain Network Architecture’s official message board is medium.com/metaverse-blockchain.
+The official message board for Metaverse Dualchain Network Architecture is medium.com/metaverse-blockchain.
 Metaverse Dualchain Network Architecture’s official Twitter account is @mvsdna and its Facebook page is accessible here.

 DNA is Metaverse DNA’s native currency, which a digital asset that can be sent over the network easily, securely, and instantly.
 It is also an essential part of the blockchain ecosystem and will be used in Metaverse-based applications.”